 Access Control Attacks

 Access control is a crucial part of container security, be it data centers or cloud-based networks.
 Most suppliers provide access control options through an encryption key placed in the container registry.
 Using this key, a super-user can grant or revoke access to containers and give permissions to different users.
-A user or storage object viewer has the read-only permission whereas an admin has permissions to read & write or read & publish.
+A user or storage object viewer has read-only permission, whereas an admin has permission to read & write or read & publish.

 Container Image Attacks